bouvens/parallel1d/README.md

 Size and times are defined with [size-limit](https://www.npmjs.com/package/size-limit):
 ```
-  Package size: 419 B with all dependencies, minified and gzipped
+  Size: 502 B with all dependencies, minified and gzipped
-  Loading time: 10 ms on slow 3G
-  Running time: 45 ms on Snapdragon 410
-  Total time:   55 ms
 ```

 ## How to run demo locally